Seedmanc/Tumblr-image-sorter/README.md

 * The script tries to accommodate for the way many bloggers try to increase visibility of their posts by entering many permutations of a single tag, such as entering names in direct and reverse order, entering both kanji name and its translation, entering kanji names with and without spaces and so on.
 Where possible, the script will only leave one version, omitting duplicates.
 If the tag is already present in any of databases in its kanji form with translation, while the blogger put both kanji and translation versions to tags, the latter will be ignored automatically, because it is already known.
 * If, however, neither of kanji or translated versions are known, but both kanji and roman tags are in the list, the script will show all of them, but will also allow you to quickly input translations to kanji tags by selecting them from drop-down lists populated by all unrecognized roman tags.
 This way even if you don't know the translation exactly, but at least know some kanji symbols you can reliably fill in translations for tags by choosing among most fitting options.
 I find this very useful.
 * The script is also able to detect different writings of 'ō' as o/ou at the end of names in favor of 'o'.
+* Any characters illegal for use in file paths and % sign will be replaced by '-'.f